gualtierotesta/blog/docs/languages/java/ee-transactions.md

 ---
 # JAVA EE Transactions

-**TO BE TRANSLATED INTO ENGLISH**
+*Last update: 21 Oct 2022*

-The transactions can be
+The Java EE transactions can be

 * Container managed
 * Application (o bean) managed

-Resources related to the transactions
+The following resources are related to the transactions:

 ```java
 @Resource